apify/apify-shared-js/CONTRIBUTING.md

 - `feat: ...` will trigger a minor bump (1.x.0)
 - any commit with `BREAKING CHANGE: ...` in the footer will trigger a major bump (x.0.0)
     - the colon and the BC description is important, without it, it won't be considered a BC
-- use can also use other types as `chore/build/test`, those will never trigger the publishing and won't be part of the changelog
+- we can also use other types as `chore/build/test`, those will never trigger the publishing and won't be part of the changelog

 Commit message itself should always be imperative (e.g. `add new logger`), and without trailing dot.